cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 energy_performance_preference = power
 energy_perf_bias = power
 platform_profile = low-power
-scaling_min_freq = 800000 # for batteries, any frequency lower than 800 MHz is unstable but if you want and if your CPU supports it, you can decrease the value scaling_max_freq = 1000000 # for a balance of snappiness and power saving, maximum 1 GHz frequency is nice but of course you can increase the value if you want turbo = never enable_thresholds = true # do not include this option in your file if you don't have a battery or if you don't want to set a threshold
+scaling_min_freq = 800000 # for laptops, any frequency lower than 800 MHz is unstable but if you want and if your CPU supports it, you can decrease the value scaling_max_freq = 1000000 # for a balance of snappiness and power saving, maximum 1 GHz frequency is nice but of course you can increase the value if you want turbo = never enable_thresholds = true # do not include this option in your file if you don't have a battery or if you don't want to set a threshold